-Hayes, Charles Marion, Sr.(born: 1889 - died: 1970) Charles M. Hayes, Sr., from Springfield, KY, was a founder of the Gibraltar Health and Accident Insurance Company in Indianapolis, IN.
+Hayes, Charles Marion, Sr.(born: 1889 - died: 1970) Charles M. Hayes, Sr. from Springfield, KY was a founder of the Gibraltar Health and Accident Insurance Company in Indianapolis, IN.
 He was the first president and actuary of the company.
-Hayes had worked in insurance in Kentucky; in 1917, he was superintendent of the Mammoth Life and Accident Insurance Company in Hopkinsville, KY [source: Hayes' WWI Draft Registration Card].
+Hayes had worked in insurance in Kentucky; in 1917, he was superintendent of the Mammoth Life and Accident Insurance Company in Hopkinsville [source: Hayes' WWI Draft Registration Card].
 He had also served as Dean of West Kentucky Industrial College (now West Kentucky Community and Technical College).

-Hayes was a WWI veteran, having served with the 92nd Division in France as part of the A. E. F. (American Expeditionary Forces).
-He had been commissioned a 2nd Lieutenant at the first Officers Training School at Fort Des Moins, IA.
-After an honorable discharge from the service, Hayes and his wife moved to Cincinnati, OH, and Hayes was employed as an insurance superintendent [source: 1920 U.S. Federal Census].
+After an honorable discharge from the service, Hayes and his wife moved to Cincinnati, OH, where Hayes was employed as an insurance superintendent [source: 1920 U.S. Federal Census].
 In 1924, the couple had moved to Indianapolis, and Charles M. Hayes, Sr. was president of the Gibraltar Insurance Company when he sailed to France and Great Britain on business [source: Hayes' U.S. Passport Application, July 2, 1924].

-By 1930, the Hayes family members were Charles M. Hayes, Sr., his wife, and son, and they lived on Capitol Avenue in Indianapolis [source: U.S. Federal Census].
+By 1930, the Hayes family members, Charles M. Hayes, Sr., his wife, and their son, living on Capitol Avenue in Indianapolis [source: U.S. Federal Census].
 From 1940 until his retirement in 1957, Hayes was employed as an interviewer in the U.S. Employment Service and Indiana Employment Security Division.
 The service division was often accused of segregated and discriminatory hiring practices.
 Charles M. Hayes attempted to explain the agencies hiring procedures in the Indianapolis newspapers.